voken1/docs/reports/vnvpn_alpha.rst

    - Display the log in the client interface.

 v0.4.11
-   - Added function: Automatically change the port number if the default port number is occupied
+   - Automatically change the port number if the default port number is occupied

 v0.4.10
    - Rebuild process details of the client connection to service node.